MASKONDI/Web3_polygon/Readme.md

 3. take websocket url from blast api and replace in file --> block-events/erc20-events.js  and in utils/constants.js 'maticurl'

-4. to run the application please come to the project root path and type "node server.js"
+4. to run the application  please come to the project root path and install dependency by using "npm install" and then run server by using "node server.js" command in terminal.

-5. to listen to the events please go to file --> block-events/erc20-events.js and type "node erc20-events.js"
+5. to listen to the contract-function-events please go to file --> block-events/erc20-events.js and run "node erc20-events.js" via terminal.

 6. to stop the server press ctrl+c,